-A heavy duty commercial vehicle with a Gross Vehicle Weight Rating (GVWR) exceeding 33,000 lbs and typically having three or more axles.
+A Class 8 Truck is a heavy duty commercial vehicle with a Gross Vehicle Weight Rating (GVWR) exceeding 33,000 lbs and typically having three or more axles.
 Class 8 trucks generally require a Class-B CDL driver’s license or Class-A CDL for combination vehicles (truck and trailer).
 Peterson Blower Trucks and Trailers are Class 8 vehicles.

 A closed loop hydrostatic hydraulic system is a hydraulic system which the oil flows from the pump to the hydraulic motor back to the pump.
 This type of hydraulic system gives you immediate control over power functions associated within the systems loop, including the pause/resume feature of Peterson’s blower trucks and blower trailers.